CloudSkills/azure-automation-runbooks/README.md

 # Demo Automation Runbooks

+These Runbooks show two examples of how to automate routine tasks with Azure Automation.

+* DataDiskSnapshot - a runbook designed to run on a schedule that takes a snapshot of VM data disks for all Windows Servers in a specific resource group
+* StopVM - a runbook designed to be invoked via webhook to shutdown VMs identified in the request body

 These Runbooks expect that you've created a Service Principal and have added the following items to shared resources:

 * SPCreds (credential resource for the service principal)